kube-land/hostpath-provisioner/README.md

 ```
 -pv-directory=/path/to/directory
 ```

+Then create a storage class with `provisioner: appwavelets.com/hostpath` (check examples).

 **Warning:** The default value of `-pv-directory` is `/tmp/hostpath-provisioner`.
 Using `/tmp/...` directory could be risky for persisting volume; it will be auto-cleaned by the OS.